Coastal Culture Trail

 Linking three major Sussex galleries this coastal cycle ride can be done in sections, or as a walk!

-Here’s a cycle route to tackle now if you’re still hitting two wheels on sunny winter days, or to bank for warmer months, plus, an Eastbourne hotel stop that’s brilliantly placed for events in the area.
+Here’s a cycle route to tackle on two wheels, plus, an Eastbourne hotel stop that’s brilliantly placed for events in the area.

-The Coastal Culture Trail links the three major Sussex galleries of the Towner (Eastbourne), The De La Warr Pavilion (Bexhill) and the Jerwood (Hastings) and you can buy up a map at each.
+The Coastal Culture Trail links the three major Sussex galleries of the Towner in Eastbourne, The De La Warr Pavilion in Bexhill and the Jerwood in Hastings – (soon to be renamed Hastings Contemporary) and you can buy a map at each.

 I’d been planning to try the cycle route for months but with engineering works affecting much of the train route that I needed to use to get home it was late autumn before I cracked it (do check for continuing odd days of engineering works along the coast over weekends).